osotorrio/designpatterns/GangOfFour.Patterns/Structural/Observer/README.md

 Anytime you have a collection of objects or things (**observers**) which need to be notified when another separeted object or thing (**subject**) has changed its **internal state**.

-*Note: by changing internal stat, we mean when the value of any of its properties change*
+*Note: by changing internal state, we mean when the value of any of its properties change*

 ### Code example